 In the CFP Board’s “Ten Questions to Ask Your Financial Advisor” they suggest, “Before establishing a relationship with a financial planner you will want to interview several people to make sure they’re the right match for you and exhibit key traits of a good advisor.
 Here are 10 important questions to ask before selecting a financial planner.”

-The seventh and eighth question are about compensation.
-The CFP board likely includes this question because if your advisor tries to hide how they are paid, you should probably run.
+The seventh and eighth questions are about compensation.
+The CFP Board likely includes these question because if your advisor tries to hide how they are paid, you should probably run.